Spiritual-Entanglement/rumc-snsg/YouthBibleStudy/01-TheStart-01-original.md

 ### How about you?
 1. Have you ever tried really hard to NOT do something you know you shouldn't, but you did it anyway? (p)
-2. Have you ever wondered if you really are not a good Christian? (p)
+2. Have you ever wondered if you are really NOT a good Christian? (p)
-3. If something tragic happened in your life… would you know how to really lean into your faith? (p)
+3. If something tragic happened in your life… would you know how to really lean into, or lean on, your faith? (p)

+John 15:4 "Abide in me as I abide in you.
+Just as the branch cannot bear fruit by itself unless it abides in the vine, neither can you unless you abide in me"

 -------
 I told you this is a true story.
 It's my story.